memgraph/best-practices/import/migrate/duckdb/README.md

 The client script connects to the local Memgraph instance and runs `migrate.duckdb()` procedure which runs DuckDB with the in-memory mode, without any persistence and is used just to proxy to the underlying data sources.
-The procedure will store your data in DuckDB and streams results from DuckDB to Memgraph where it will create nodes.
+The procedure streams results from DuckDB to Memgraph where it will create nodes.